alexanderwiederin/bitcoinkernel-proposals/cchain-concurrency.md

     /**
      * Get a consistent snapshot of the chain.
      *
+     * This acquires a mutex to ensure both base and tail are read atomically.
-     * This is lock-free and fast.
-The returned snapshot provides a consistent
+     * The returned snapshot provides a consistent view that will not change
-     * view that will not change even if the chain is updated by other threads.
+     * even if the chain is updated by other threads.
      */
     Snapshot GetSnapshot() const
     {
+        std::lock_guard lock(m_mutex);
-        return Snapshot(
+        return Snapshot(m_base, m_tail);
-            std::atomic_load(&m_base),
-            std::atomic_load(&m_tail));
     }
 };
 ```